 5) Check the “main loop temp” on the alarm panel.
 If it is greater than ~58 the chiller has failed and you will need staff to restart it.
 Check the status of the magnets.
 Each magnet control module should be showing a red light for standby or off condition.
 Magnet current meters need to be showing zero amps.
 Turn down the magnets if they are not at zero.

 6) Return to the vault and check that the 4 cryopumps ( LE line, LE pumping station, HE pumping station, analyzer line) are still cold.
 All pumps have reliable temperature gauges.
 Condensation or frost on the cryopump is a sign of failure.
 If they appear to still be good open the “pump” gate valve at each pumping station.
 If they have failed, shut down the compressor to begin regeneration, do not open any gate valves.
 Shut down by the yellow breaker on the rear of the compressor.

 7) The HVAC, lab cooling water, and compressed air systems are automated and should return to normal operation within 5 minutes of power restoration.
 No action is required in the mechanical room upstairs.

 8) This process has preserved the vacuum, cooling, climate control systems.
-The ion gauges, gates valves and ion sources will need to be carefully re-started to resume operations.
+The ion gauges, gates valves and ion sources will need to be carefully re-started to resume operation.
+To restore to the console control_power (cups, steerers, chain drive etc.) you will have to go to the blue chain drive control box in the vault and press the “start” button.
 Call the lab staff personnel for assistance in these matters.